dannydev77/dannydev77/README.md

 ### I'm a Recent Graduate, and Developer!
 - 🔭 I’m currently working on developing my personal website: to lauch soon!
-- 🌱 I’m currently learning the Go programming Language
+- 🌱 I’m currently learning the Go programming Language, Machine Learning and AI
 -  👯 I’m looking to collaborate on any project with other developers/ creators.
 -   2022 Goals: Contribute more to open source projects
 -   ✍ Get a job